correctexam/documentation/Install.md

 # Create a release on docker hub

-Create your docker image for the different targeted architecture.
+Next for the front you can use dockerX or create your docker image for the different targeted architecture.

-Next

 ```bash
 docker manifest create \